Group Classes

 Held monthly-- call (813) 849-2886 to inquire about upcoming session.

 NOTE: Classes begin on time.
-Group classes run anywhere between one hour and 15 minutes to one and a half hours depending on the current schedule.
+Group classes run anywhere between one hour to one and a half hours depending on the current schedule.
 Private classes are not displayed here but are readily available.
 First time students should arrive early.
 Please wear comfortable clothing that allows for movement.

 Advance Registration Required